Sameeksha2323/Book-Recommender-System/README.md

 # Book-Recommender-System (Industry Implications)
 This ML model can recommend a user upto 5 books to read based on his/her previous preferences.
-This model has huge implications in the domain of E-Commerence as it forms the backbone of the platforms that use audience's preferences and proximity to recommend them further desirable items.
+This model has huge implications in the domain of E-Commerce as it forms the backbone of the platforms that use audience's preferences and proximity to recommend them further desirable items.

 ## Technology Used